 The Town will promptly investigate the allegation in a fair and thorough manner.
 The investigation will be conducted in such a way as to maintain confidentiality to the extent practicable under the circumstances.
 The investigation will include private interviews with the person filing the complaint, the person alleged to have committed the discrimination, and relevant witnesses.
 When we have completed our investigation, we will, to the extent appropriate, inform the person filing the complaint and the person alleged to have committed the conduct of the results of that investigation.
-If it is determined that inappropriate conduct has occurred, we will act promptly to eliminate the offending conduct, and where it is appropriate we will also impose disciplinary action.
+If it is determined that inappropriate, we will also impose disciplinary action.